 4. Leaf Miner.
 Leaf miner creates squiggly lines through the leaves of plants.
 The damage does little harm to the plant, but it sure doesn’t look pretty, and it makes me mad when my spinach plants are covered in little lines.
 Just does, call me crazy.
 Spray susceptible plants early in the season with an insecticidal oil such as neem.

 5. Japanese Beetle.
 A metallic looking blue/green/bronze beetle that can completely defoliate half your garden.
 Loves roses!
 You can shake them off the plant early morning and squash, spray with insecticidal soap, and use baited traps.
-Look for these early, because they can do a lot of damage very quickly.
+Look for these summer pests early, because they can do a lot of damage very quickly.
 Japanese beetles are also commonly responsible for lawn grubs that turn you lawn brown in July… Treat with beneficial nematodes or a chemical lawn application if the infestation is bad.
 You can identify a lawn grub problem by peeling back a small section of sod.
 Grubs feed near the surface.

 6. Colorado Potato Beetle.
 Not just in Colorado, folks!
 Orange beetles with black striped wings, they can defoliate potatoes, tomatoes, eggplant or petunias.
 Row cover, neem oil, or general garden spray.